 Mir Space Station

-Mir was the first research station in orbit where astronauts lived long-term.
-It held the record for the longest time astronauts spent in space (3,644 days), until this record was beaten by the International Space Station in October 2010.
-Mir still holds the record for the longest single human spaceflight, by Valeri Polyakov between 1994 and 1995.
-He was on board the space station for 437 days and 18 hours.
-Three astronauts could live on board Mir, but more astronauts could visit for shorter periods.
+Mir was the first research station in orbit where crew could live for long periods of time.
+There was a crew member on board Mir for 3,644 days (nearly 10 years) without interruption.
+The International Space Station beat this record in October 2010.
+Mir still holds the record for the longest single human space flight by Valeri Polyakov.
+He was on board the space station for 437 days and 18 hours between 1994 and 1995.
+Three astronauts could live on board Mir at a time, but more astronauts could visit for shorter periods.
+The first British astronaut, Helen Sharman, visited Mir in 1991.